Mike Tyson defeated James ‘Buster’ Douglas in Tokyo, only to get robbed of his undefeated record and formidable aura.

-A controversial video put together proves Mike Tyson defeated Buster Douglas and never should have lost their historic 1990 ‘Upset of the Century.’
+The controversial video proves Tyson defeated Douglas and never should have lost their historic 1990 ‘Upset of the Century.’

-Tyson lost for the first time in his career as his world imploded on itself through a wild out of the ring lifestyle.
-But what transpired in Tokyo on that fateful night on the 11th of February has a startling significance.
+Tyson lost for the first time in his career as his world imploded on itself through a wild, out-of-the-ring lifestyle.
+But what transpired on that fateful February 11 night has a startling significance.

 ‘The Baddest Man on the Planet’ won the fight before Douglas could pummel Mike Tyson to the canvas.

 Referee Octavio Meyran gives both the challenger Douglas and the undisputed king Tyson counts well over ten.

 The occurrence of Tyson dropping Douglas with a vengeance first means the champion ultimately retained his title.

 Despite being one of the most famous knockouts in the sport’s history, the footage displayed undeniably proves Tyson won via an eighth-round knockout.